erelsop/splice-alt/README.md

 The daemon will:
 - Run in the background without keeping a terminal open
-- Log activity to `~/.cache/splice-alt-daemon.log`
+- Log activity to `~/.cache/splice-alt-daemon.log` using structured logging
 - Store its process ID in `~/.cache/splice-alt-daemon.pid`
+- Provide colorized, user-friendly error messages
 - Automatically restart if the system reboots (when added to startup)

 **Note:** If you've set up an alias called `splicealt`, you can use shorter commands:
-- `splicealt start` instead of `./target/release/splice-alt-daemon start`
+- `splicealt run --daemonize` or `splicealt start`
-- `splicealt stop` instead of `./target/release/splice-alt-daemon stop`
+- `splicealt stop`
-- `splicealt status` instead of `./target/release/splice-alt-daemon status`
+- `splicealt status`

 ### Advanced Usage